Herringway/hwkode/hkode.md

 * Embargo: Unit may not use items.
 * Sap: Unit loses 1/32nd HP each round.
 Expires after 10 rounds.
 * Curse: Any damage dealt by unit is also dealt to it.
+* Petrified: Unit is unable to act and is considered dead.

 ### Neutral